gautamtayal1/acme-nextjs/notes.md

 loading.tsx is a special Next.js file built on top of React Suspense.
 It allows you to create fallback UI to show as a replacement while page content loads.

+The great thing about Partial Prerendering is that you don't need to change your code to use it.
+As long as you're using Suspense to wrap the dynamic parts of your route, Next.js will know which parts of your route are static and which are dynamic.